-- that property was placed in service inside or outside New York state during tax years 1981, 1982, 1983 and 1984; or - that property was placed in service outside New York State in tax years beginning after December 31, 1984, but before January 1, 1994 (including property on which ACRS depreciation was figured in accordance with the Federal Tax Reform Act of 1986);

-then include as an addition on line 2 the amount that was deducted in figuring the federal taxable income.
+- that property was placed in service inside or outside New York state during tax years 1981, 1982, 1983 and 1984; or - that property was placed in service outside New York State in tax years beginning after then include as an addition on line 2 the amount that was deducted in figuring the federal taxable income.
 The estate or trust must complete and attach Form IT-399, New York State Depreciation Schedule.